douglasvinis/gimp-fanim/README.md

 GIMP Frame Animation Tool

-FAnim is a GIMP plugin to help frame by frame animation.
+FAnim is a GIMP plugin to help on frame by frame animation.

 features:
 -Frame Timeline, based on layers.
+[DONE]
 -Play the animation on screen, without the need of open a new window.
--dynamic onion skin backward and forward with adjustable depth level.
--convert to spritesheet.
+[DONE] -dynamic onionskin backward and forward with adjustable depth level.
+[DONE] -convert to spritesheet.
+[WORKING]
--adjustable frame speed and global each frame time duration.

-Installing:
+-adjustable framerate.
+[DONE]
+-consistent settings.
+[DONE]

+Instalation:
 you can copy the fanim.py and fanim_timeline.py into you gimp plugin directory the path is shown below.